Skyway666/Qt-Practice/README.md

 # 2D Engine

-By Lucas GarcÌa and Adri· Ferrer.
+By Lucas Garc√≠a and Adri√° Ferrer.

 ## Project Features

 This 2D engine is basically a shape editor.

 Start by creating your first object!
 You can do this by either selecting a shape and click "Add" on the hierarchy menu